Kirans0615/EEN-Website/README.md

 Insert style.css into css file into vscode - title it style.css

+download are the pictures inside PICS and verify the names are the same

 Verify you have "Prettier" and "Live Server" installed on Vscode

 Go into your indexmain.html file right click and select launch with live server